Self-Predicting Boolean Functions: Sharp Threshold at High Correlation

 Clearly, $\eta_{\alpha}$ is monotonically increasing for $\alpha>0$, where $\lim_{\alpha\downarrow1}\eta_{\alpha}=0$, and $\lim_{\alpha\uparrow\infty}\eta_{\alpha}=1/2$.
 Setting $\eta\in(0,\eta_{\alpha})$ guarantees that (\ref{eq: lower bound on conditional prob}) is larger than $1/2$ for all large enough $n$.
 Hence, for such a choice,

 and so

-Let us now choose $f$ uniformly at random over all functions Boolean functions on $\{0,1\}^{n}$, and lower bound the probability that $f$ is $\rho$-SP at $y^{n}$.
-To this end, note that Chernoff's bound implies that
+Let us now choose $f$ uniformly at random over all Boolean functions on $\{0,1\}^{n}$, and lower bound the probability that $f$ is $\rho$-SP at $y^{n}$.
+To that end, note that Chernoff's bound implies that

 and symmetry implies that

 for $2\leq d\leq\ell=\log n$.
 By independence,

 and so